Quick History Of Stand Up Paddle Boarding

 Modern Day Sup Is Born

-Stand-up paddle boarding (SUP) has been around for a few decades, but it didn’t take off until the 2000s.
+Stand-up paddle boarding (SUP) has existed for a few decades but didn’t take off until the 2000s.

 SUP is just stand-up paddling with a board you stand on rather than sitting on.
 It’s a great way to increase your heart rate and stay active.